On certain multiple Dirichlet series: Proof of the main theorem

-The following is the broad outline of the proof of Theorem \ref{thm.main}: \begin{enumerate} \item We reduce the multiple Dirichlet series into a finite linear combination of standard type double zeta functions; \item we find the domain of meromorphy; \item we find the functional equation; \item and finally, we use convexity to get the final result. \end{enumerate}
+The following is the broad outline of the proof of Theorem \ref{thm.main}: \begin{enumerate} \item We reduce the multiple Dirichlet series into a finite linear combination of standard type double zeta functions; \item we find a fairly large domain of meromorphy; \item we find a functional equation, and use the functional equation to extend the domain of meromorphy; \item and finally, we use a convexity argument to get the final result. \end{enumerate}